Ultra-thin corrugated metamaterial film as large-area transmission dynode: Fabrication

 \section{Fabrication}

-a 4-inch p-type (5-$\SI{10}{\ohm\cm}$) wafer with a thickness of $500\pm \SI{15}{\um}$ is used as substrate.
-The wafers are cleaned with a standard cleaning procedure before a zeroth layer is added with markers for contact alignment.
-The sequence of the cleaning procedure is as follows: a plasma oxygen etch, a HNO 100\% bath for $\SI{10}{\min}$, a demineralized water rinse for $\SI{5}{\min}$, a HNO 65\% bath at $\SI{110}{\celsius}$ for $\SI{10}{\min}$ and another water rinse.
+Wafers (4-inch, p-type with 5-$\SI{10}{\ohm\cm}$) with a thickness of $500\pm \SI{15}{\um}$ are used as a substrate.
+The wafers are cleaned with a standard cleaning procedure before alignment markers are etched on the wafers for contact alignment.
+The sequence of the cleaning procedure is as follows: a plasma oxygen etch, a HNO\textsubscript{3} 100\% bath for $\SI{10}{\min}$, a demineralized water rinse for $\SI{5}{\min}$, a HNO\textsubscript{3} 65\% bath at $\SI{110}{\celsius}$ for $\SI{10}{\min}$ and another water rinse.

 The process can be divided in three parts.
 In the first part, a 3D mold is etched within the silicon substrate (figure \ref{fig:5a}).
-A 3-\SI{}{\um}-thick photoresist (PR) layer is used as a masking layer for a deep-reactive-ion-etch (DRIE) in a Rapier Omega i2L DRIE etcher.
-The hexagon pattern is transferred to the PR and trenches with a depth of $\SI{5}{\um}$ are etched into the silicon substrate.
+A 3-\SI{}{\um}-thick photoresist (\gls{PR}) layer is used as a masking layer for a deep-reactive ion etch in a Rapier Omega i2L DRIE etcher.
+The hexagon/octagon pattern is transferred to the PR and trenches with a depth of $\SI{5}{\um}$ are etched into the silicon substrate.
 The wafers are then cleaned with oxygen plasma to remove residual polymers from the DRIE process followed by a standard cleaning procedure.
 Afterwards, the wafers are put in an oven at $\SI{1100}{\celsius}$ to wet thermally grow a silicon dioxide layer with a thickness of $\SI{500}{\nm}$.
 This layer will act as a sacrificial and stopping layer.